wildfly-extras/wildfly-camel-book/config/README.md

 # Configuration

-This chapter details information about Camel subsytem and deployment configuration.
+This chapter details information about the Camel subsytem and deployment configuration.

 * [Subsystem](subsystem-config.md)
 * [Deployment](deployment-config.md)